ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - `Cluster Computing`: cluster computing is a single-task, high-efficiency computing group, and there are fast communication lines between different nodes, and the most common cluster is `High-performance clusters (HPC)`

-:::{admonition} Admonition
-The following are the main three ways for hpc computing:
+:::{admonition} The main three ways for HPC computing:
 - `OpenMP` the full name is open multi-processing, support `c`, `c++`, and `fortran` language, `gcc` and `clang` of compilers.
 **Shared memory** (all threads can access all variables, just call the variable name), belongs to the **one process**, and cannot work on multiple nodes in the cluster (distributed memory), but work only on a single node.
 As long as multiple threads do not write at the same time, it is safe, and if you want to write, you need to use `lock` function.